How People from 103 Countries Lost and Kept Off Over 300,000 Pounds

 Its principles go against almost every commonly accepted weight loss strategy.
 And as the numbers show, it’s working.

 It’s not a quick fix or a gimmick.
 There’s no exercise regime.
 There are no special pills or powders.
 In fact, it doesn’t incorporate any supplements or manufactured diet foods at all.
 And while people are precise about their eating, they eat a lot of whole, real food.
 But there are some foods that aren’t eaten at all.

 It all starts with finding out how susceptible you are to the pull of refined foods.
 What Susan’s research has found is that people who have brains that are high on the Susceptibility Scale can’t have “some” sugar, or “some” flour.

 Popular diets with cheat days and points will always backfire in those brains.
 These people are advised to draw a “bright line” and eliminate all sugar and flour from their diet.
 Once they do, the brain heals and gets back on board with a whole new way of operating.

 The program also incorporates community support, personalized action plans, and a host of other resources to maintain the Bright Lines and achieve weight-loss long-term.

 If you or a loved one has been struggling and searching for answers, we invite you to learn more about the Bright Line Eating program here.

 What do you think?
 Post and comment below!

 Author bio: Ocean Robbins is co-founder and CEO of the 450,000+ member Food Revolution Network.
 He’s co-author of Voices of the Food Revolution and Choices For Our Future, founder of Youth for Environmental Sanity (YES), and he serves as an adjunct professor at Chapman University.
-He was so inspired by the work of Dr. Susan Peirce Thompson that he brought the Food Revolution Network into a partnership with her organization, Bright Line Eating, to help bring her susceptibility quiz and her message to the world.
-Find out more when you take the quiz here.
+He was so inspired by the work of Dr. Susan Peirce Thompson that he brought the Food Revolution Network into a partnership with her organization, Bright Line Eating, to help bring her her message to the world.
+Find out more about her program here.